 Can I stream A&E shows online?

-Sure.
-There are a few ways of going about this.
-You can watch some A&E shows for free on their website, but only an episode here and there.
-You shouldn’t expect to be able to stream a whole season of a top-rated show like 60 Days In or Leah Remini: Scientology and the Aftermath.
+You can watch some A&E shows for free on theirwebsite, but only select episodes.
+You shouldn’t expect to be able to stream a whole season of a top-rated show like 60 Days In or Nightwatch.

 The A&E website keeps their content fairly locked down for cable subscribers.

-Watch A&E without cable on Roku, Fire TV or Android
+How to Watch A&E without cable on Roku, Fire TV Stick or Chromecast

-Hulu with Live TV: Best way to watch A&E without cable
+Hulu with Live TV: Watch A&E without cable

 Hulu with Live TV has 65+ channels including A&E, History Channel, HGTV, CNN, ESPN, ESPN2 and ESPN News.
 You’ll also find more local NBC, ABC and FOX stations than any other live TV streaming service.
 And Hulu has a growing number of regional sports channels like NBCSN.

-Hulu offers only one live TV channel bundle, which costs $54.99 per month and includes 50 hours of Cloud DVR.
+Hulu + Live TV costs $64.99 per month and includes 50 hours of Cloud DVR.

-But you’ll get access to its other on-demand subscription service of network TV shows and movies that people pay $5.99 and up for.
-All Hulu Originals like The Handmaid’s Tale and The Path are included with the live TV subscription as well.
-So you’re essentially getting two streaming services for the same price of a few other live TV streaming services offering A&E.
+Subscribers get unlimited access to its other on-demand subscription service of TV shows and movies that people pay $5.99 and up for.
+All Hulu Originals like Little Fires Everywhere are included with the live TV subscription as well.
+So you’re essentially getting two streaming services.

 If you stream fuboTV from a PC or Mac, you can also tap into on-demand shows and movies.